 A "production mode" capability may be activated by changing a setting in Lertap's System worksheet.
 It allows for an almost totally automated execution of Lertap; when the Interpret option is taken and production mode is in use, then the Elmillon item analysis takes place automatically after the Interpret option has finished its tasks.
 In fact, there are more settings which extend what Lertap will do without any user intervention.
 Please read on.

-Have a look at the following snapshot of lines 35 through 38 of the System Worksheet, taken in June, 2009:
+Have a look at the following snapshot of lines 35 through 38 of the System Worksheet, taken back in June, 2009:

 If the production mode setting is set to "yes", then Lertap will not stop after it has been requested to "Interpret CCs lines" -- it'll power ahead, automatically activating the next option on the Run menu, "Elmillon item analysis".